Code-routing: a new attack on position verification: TEXT -routing and code-routing protocols

 To describe the $f$-routing task, it will be helpful to consider Alice, who carries out the protocol to be an \emph{agency} with several \emph{agents}.
 Alice's agents co-operate with one another to complete the task.
 Similarly, Bob is an agency with several agents, who may move through spacetime along different trajectories.
 For convenience, we will say for example that Bob gives Alice system $A$ at spacetime location $c_0$.
 Somewhat more precisely, this means that an agent of Bob's, who is located at $c_0$, gives an agent of Alice's the system $A$.

 The routing task is defined as follows. \begin{definition} An $f$-routing task is defined by a Boolean function $f:\{0,1\}^{2n}\rightarrow \{0,1\}$.
 The task is carried out by two agencies, Alice and Bob.
 At spacetime location $c_0$ Bob gives Alice a quantum system $Q$ and a classical string $x$ of length $n$.
-At spacetime location $c_1$ an Bob gives Alice a string $y$.
-Strings $x$ and $y$ are drawn from the uniform distribution, while $Q$ is in a maximally entangled state $\ket{\Psi^+}_{Q\bar{Q}}$ with some reference system $\bar{Q}$.
+At spacetime location $c_1$ Bob gives Alice a string $y$.
+Strings $x$ and $y$ are drawn from the uniform distribution, while $Q$ is in a maximally entangled state $\ket{\Psi^+}_{Q\bar{Q}}$ with reference system $\bar{Q}$ held by Bob.
 Alice returns a quantum system $B_0$ at location $r_0$ and $B_1$ at $R_1$.
-Bob measures $\bar{Q}B_{f(x,y)}$ to test if it is in the state $\ket{\Psi^+}$, and Alice completes the task successfully if the test succeeds. \end{definition}
+Bob measures $\bar{Q}B_{f(x,y)}$ to test if it is in the state $\ket{\Psi^+}$, and Alice completes the task successfully if the test succeeds. \end{definition} When convenient, we will refer to Alice's agent at $c_0$ as Alice$_0$, and Alice's agent at $c_1$ as Alice$_1$.
+As well, it is sometimes convenient to refer to $c_0$ and $r_0$ together collectively as `the left' and $c_1$ and $r_1$ together as the `the right'.

 To complete a routing task, the simplest strategy is to bring $x$, $y$ and $Q$ together, compute the function $f$, and then direct $Q$ based on the result of the computation.
 To use an $f$-routing task to verify if Alice performs non-trivial operations within a spacetime region $R$, the points $c_0,c_1,r_0,r_1$ should be arranged such that performing this local strategy requires entering $R$.
 In particular, we define the region